 Parish Groups

-Our Parish has a number of groups that enrich the life of the Parish.
+Our Parish over the years has had a number of groups that enrich the life of the Parish.
 The main groups are listed below.
-If you would like to join one of the groups please look out in the newsletter for details or ask a member of the parish after Holy Mass.
+If you would like to join any of the groups please contact the Parish Priest for details.

 The Guild of St Stephen

 This is the guild of our Altar Servers.
-We are fortunate to have a number of dedicated servers, but we will also welcome new servers once they have made their First Holy Communion and have been invited to serve.
+We have been fortunate to have a number of young servers, usually once they have made their First Holy Communion and have been invited to serve.
+We also have some adult servers but we would welcome some more who could be trained in how to serve.
+It is, of course, a great privilege and honour to serve at the Alter.

 The RCIA (Rite of Christian Initiation of Adults) See the "Not a Catholic?"
 Page

-This group meets to welcome and help enquirers about learn more about the Catholic faith.
+This group meets to welcome and help enquirers about learning more about the Catholic faith without any immediate obligations.

 The Parish Task Force

-This group was formed to raise funds for the major work we have undertaken over the last fourteen years.
-This has developed to a group that organize a wide range of exciting activities for the Parish which provide a wonderful social aspect to our parish life.
-Events include Film nights, Summer fairs, St Patrick's Craic Night, Concerts, Skittles Evenings and Ceilidhs, to name just a few.
+This group was formed to raise funds for the major work we have undertaken over the years.
+This has developed to organize a wide range of exciting activities for the Parish, which provide a wonderful social aspect to our parish life.
+Events include Summer Fates, Christmas Fairs, St Patrick's Craic Night, Concerts, Skittles Evenings and Ceilidhs, to name just a few.

 The Parish Fabric & Finance Committee